 Checking In to Your Royal Caribbean Cruise

 After handing off your luggage, you'll enter the port.
 There are several different checkpoints you'll pass, depending on the specific port.
-You'll have to go through security, show all of your documentation, and provide any necessary additional information.
+You'll have to go through security, show all your documentation, and provide any additional information required.
 Then, you may need to wait before boarding the ship, or you will be guided on.

 You will have to show your SetSail pass (which serves as your boarding pass) on the Royal Caribbean Cruise Line app, so make sure your cell phone is fully charged and accessible.
 Once you reach your stateroom, your key cards will be on the door.